-How to Set Up Voicemail for iPhone - A Step-By-Step Guide
+How to Set Up Voicemail on iPhone - A Step-By-Step Guide (All Carriers)

 We recently covered how to turn off your voicemail service, however in this blog we are going to show you how to set up and manage voicemail for your iPhone.
 Using voicemail can be time consuming and inconvenient, however over a billion voicemails are left every single day around the world.
 There are times when you are simply busy or cannot answer the phone - this is when voicemail comes in handy.
 Setting up voicemail on your iPhone is easy.
 Depending on where you live and which carrier you’re with the way you set up voicemail will be different.
 In this guide we will provide a general overview that will allow you to set up your voicemail service on your iPhone, no matter where you live.

 1. Setting up your voicemail via your Phone app